ChrisMar00/Palindrome-checker-in-C/README.md

 Then execute it:

 Windows:
-./palindrome <word>
+./palindrome 'word'
 Linux:
-palindrome <word>
+palindrome 'word'

-If the word is palindrome then it will output: "<word> is palindrome!", else: "<word> isn't palindrome!"
+If the word is palindrome then it will output: "'word' is palindrome!", else: "'word' isn't palindrome!"